<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=5449063228504841&amp;ev=PageView&amp;noscript=1">

 • Real estate ownership

-Keep in mind that there are many other factors to consider when conducting wealth screenings, and simple wealth indicators won’t tell you everything you need to know about major donors.
-For example, two donors with the same household incomes might have vastly different discretionary spending budgets due to lifestyle or geographic differences.
+Keep in mind that there are many other factors to consider when conducting wealth screenings, and these simple wealth indicators won’t tell you everything you need to know about major donors.
+For example, two donors with the same household incomes might have vastly different discretionary spending budgets due to lifestyle or the cost of living in their area.
 However, these wealth markers can give you a good idea of whether a prospect will be able to help you meet your fundraising goals based on your estimate of their giving capacity.

 Wrapping Up

 When your nonprofit leverages data analytics, you can quickly find the insights you need to drive powerful results at your organization.
-It can take a trained eye and years of experience to track down the actionable insights hidden in your raw data files, so find a data analytics tool that does the heavy lifting for you.
+Tracking down the actionable insights hidden in your raw data files can take a trained eye and years of experience, so find a data analytics tool that does the heavy lifting for you.

 Consider investing in GivingDNA to reap the benefits of its robust, all-in-one fundraising analytics platform.
 To discover how GivingDNA can bring you the insights you need to gain a deeper understanding of your donors, schedule a demo today!